Running SSIS Integration Toolkit on the Cloud

 A few things to note when using our blob container.

 • The container will only have our most recent official releases.
-If you ever need to run a particular version in the future, you will have to manually extract our installation packages and upload to your container yourself - if you ever do so, please make sure that you are using our Spring 2018 release or later.
+If you ever need to run a particular version in the past, you will have to manually extract our installation packages by downloading the older version, extracting the .msi files before uploading to your own container - if you ever do so, please make sure that you are using our Spring 2018 release or later.
 Prior versions will not work properly from licensing perspective.

 • We don't guarantee the availability of this particular container.